 Notice the flexibility; it’s not based on specific start and stop times.
 This is just a guideline based on my experience as a student attending retreats in different disciplines, and they can be easily adjusted to fit your needs.
 If you are short on time, use the Friday or Sunday schedules for mini-retreats of a few hours or half-day.
 For full single-day retreats, try the Saturday schedule.
 For extended retreats, repeat the Saturday schedule each day, and finish the final day with the Sunday schedule.

-Below are a list of resources that you can enjoy through out the weekend, ranging between 5 – 8 hours of time to complete.
+Below is a list of resources that you can enjoy throughout the weekend, ranging between 5 – 8 hours of time to complete.
 The titles listed here are also audiobooks available through iTunes.
 A copy of the schedule, a downloaded audiobook, and a full battery for Insight Timer can be all the practice tools you need before finding a beautiful spot to disappear to for a while.